Docs

 }

-#Access to req, res
+#Access req and res

 Typescript